PruthvijThakar/DataAnalysisUsingPython-7374/finals/ReadMe.md

 Plot Files: <a href="Part2/part2PNG">here </a>
 ## Most Departure Flights Traffic at Airports - Top 10

+### The graph has a hover function which specify the details if you pull the repository and run it.

 <img src="Part2/part2PNG/Part2Plot2.png">

 ## Most Arrival Flights Traffic at US airports